russellballestrini/russell.ballestrini.net/content/2011-11-30-how-to-incorporate-custom-configuration-in-a-pyramid-application.rst

 :slug: how-to-incorporate-custom-configuration-in-a-pyramid-application
 :status: published

+**Note:** This post shows an old way to modify the request object.
+I discuss a new way in my `Pyramid add_request_method </register-super-powers-with-pyramid-add-request-method/>`_ post.

 Imagine that you have just built a wiki, blog, or cms web application that will be deployed multiple times by different people.
 You would like to provide the ability to configure some aspects of the program without